 The story of how ancient Greece defeated solidly fortified Troy has a cautionary correlation to cybersecurity.

-It’s no coincidence that a deceitful form of malware is called a "Trojan."
-Now more than ever, organizations must have the 24x7 monitoring and threat detection capabilities typically found in a security operations center (SOC), which includes a security information and event management (SIEM) solution.
+It’s no coincidence that a deceitful form of malware is called a ‘Trojan’.
+Now more than ever, organisations must have the 24x7 monitoring and threat detection capabilities typically found in a security operations centre (SOC), which includes a security information and event management (SIEM) solution.